 It's new writing, not just new playwrights, that float Hampstead Theatre's boat.
 Emerging and established writers can both find a platform for fresh material here, while audiences are promised choice cuts of contemporary theatre.
 Discounted tickets for the under-26.

 Expect a combination of risqué material, monologues, improv pieces and comedy.
 People who live or work in Hammersmith are entitled to two free tickets to the first night of every production and can claim them by simply turning up with proof of address.

 This theatre attracts a younger, hipper crowd than most, and brings on aspiring writers and youth theatre companies.
 Productions tend to be quite issue-heavy, but the occasional left-field promenade work and a strong comedy line-up add a daring sparkle.
 Discounted tickets for under-26s.

 Best known for its socially conscious theatre, the passionate and political Tricycle consistently finds original ways to tackle difficult subjects.
-No standard concessions, but students pay £8.50 on Wednesday evening, seniors £9 Thursday evening and matinees.
-Tuesday evening and Saturday matinees are Pay-What-You-Can.
+Their under 26 free membership scheme Trike offers cheap tickets.

 Time Out's handpicked deals — hurry, they won't be around for long...